AndreaCossu/Relation-Network-PyTorch/README.md

 This repository uses PyTorch v1.3 (Python3.7).

-## RRN is still a WORK IN PROGRESS

 # Implementation details
 This implementation tests the Relation Network model (RN) and the Recurrent Relational Network model (RRN) against the babi dataset, available at https://research.fb.com/downloads/babi/